Arrived Homes is a new real estate investment platform that offers access to residential properties. In this Arrived Homes review, you’ll learn:

 With that in mind, while I really like what the platform brings to the table in the real estate space, investors should realize that it’s still very, very early for this company.

-If you have a properly diversified portfolio of stocks and bonds, and your time frame is five years out or more, Arrived Homes is a solid choice for adding some more diversification and income to your portfolio.
+If you have a properly diversified portfolio of stocks and bonds, and your time frame is five years out or more, Arrived Homes is a solid choice for adding some more diversification and income to your portfolio, and one of the best ways to invest in real estate with little money.

 Just invest accordingly based on their limited-track record so far.